Sarahsolus/contao-bootstrap-designer-plugin/README.md

 # Contao Bootstrap Designer Bundle for Contao 4

-The Contao Bootstrap Designer Bundle for Contao 4 adds backend functionality to Contao 4 to enable agencies and web developers to customize the design of the website or the individual elements more quickly.
+The Contao Bootstrap Designer Bundle for Contao 4 adds Frontend Styling functionality to the Contao 4 Backend.
+It aims for Web developers & Online agencies who want to safe time, and Backend Users who need to do (responsive) Styling.

-In addition, it offers its own classes, as well as classes that can be customized in your own CSS.
+In addition to the Bootstrap classes, it also offers its own classes, as well as classes that can be customized in your own CSS.

 Features:
 - easily selectable settings for margin, padding, display adjustable for all Bootstrap viewports
 - easily selectable text and background color settings including transparency, as well as other text settings
 - quickly selectable settings for responsive behavior of images
+- simply turn a Hyperlink into a Bootstrap button
 - quickly selectable container or container fluid settings for items
 - default responsive behavior and article container settings